 CREAM OF TOMATO SOUP WITH HOMEMADE RICOTTA CHEESE & ARUGULA PESTO

-As far as soups go this is my favorite to make, serve, and eat!
-It’s basically a very simple and quick tomato sauce for pasta, omelets, and baked dishes such as chicken or fish.
-It makes a delicious soup served piping hot or chilled which is perfect for right now since it’s summer! 🙂 It’s light, full of sweet tomato flavor, and good for your health since it is filled with a powerful antioxidant Lycopene.
+As far as soups go this is another one of my favorites to make, serve, and eat!
+It’s basically a very simple and quick tomato sauce for pasta that you can make into a soup!
+It makes a delicious soup served piping hot or chilled in the hot summer months.
+It’s light, full of sweet tomato flavor, and good for your health since it is filled with a powerful antioxidant Lycopene.

 Lycopene improves heart health by lowering blood pressure which helps in preventing coronary heart disease, fights toxins in the blood, and helps keep your eyes healthy.
 Lycopene has pain-inhibiting abilities for those suffering from neuropathy and is good for your brain by counteracting future cell damage.
 It also helps keep your bones strong too by helping relieve stress in the bones.

-For added flavor and texture I add as a garnish, homemade Ricotta cheese, and arugula pesto.
-You can use store-bought Ricotta cheese for this recipe but I highly recommend you make your own.
-It’s surprisingly simple to make and the difference in the flavor and texture is like night and day.
-The peppery arugula pesto gives this mellow, creamy soup just the right amount of bright flavor with a hint of garlic and the extra flavor of extra virgin olive oil!
+For this recipe, I make homemade Ricotta cheese and arugula pesto for added flavor and texture!
+You can use store-bought Ricotta cheese but I highly recommend you make your own.
+It’s surprisingly simple and easy to do.
+The peppery arugula pesto gives this mellow, creamy soup just the right amount of bright flavor.

 4 to 6 servings